cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

 Trackable object will be tracked automatically if the previous frame was a latest keyframe for the object.
 Have tracker indication on canvas. `SiamMask` tracker supported CUDA.

-> Note that `SiamMask` tracker is optimized for GPUs,
-> if you plan to use the CPU for tracking, use [TrackerMIL from OpenCV](/docs/manual/advanced/opencv-tools/#trackermil).
+> If you plan to track simple non-overlapping objects consider using fast client-side [TrackerMIL from OpenCV](/docs/manual/advanced/opencv-tools/#trackermil).